Torteous44/DSAproject/README.md

 ### **File Breakdown**
 1) **"assets" File**:
 **The assests file contains all the different assets we used in our game**,
-- images: Contains the images used for the drain and water faucet.
+- *"images" File*: Contains the images used for the drain and water faucet.
-- sounds: Contains the sound assets used to generate the different sounds in the levels.
-The sounds used were the water running and when you click on to change the height of the stack.
+- *"sounds" File*: Contains the sound assets used to generate the different sounds in the levels.
 2) **"src" File**:
 **The src file contains the main core file that determines the main functionality of the game, the utils file that handles the score calculation and menu screen.**